 We can’t stress enough how important it is for you to send the correct pitch to the right journalist.

-In our survey, almost 60% of the respondents said that the main reason they reject an app for review is simply that it’s not relevant for their audience.
+In our survey, almost 60% of the respondents said that the main reason they reject a review request is simply that it’s not a platform they cover, and for platform specific sites, it’s therefore not relevant for their audience.

 Tip 3: Be genuine